harish-shivaram/shilly-jekyll/_art/delacroix.md

 Inspired by Gericault's treatment of the theme of suffering, Delacroix presents a harrowing scene from the Greek rebellion against the Turks, which roused many Europeans (including Byron) to their cause.
-The painting was bought at the Salon of 1824 by the French government, perhaps by Talleyrand in covery support of his son.
-Significantly, at the same Salon, Delacroix encountered Constable's _Haywain_.
+The painting was bought at the Salon of 1824 by the French government, perhaps by Talleyrand in covert support of his son.
+Significantly, at the same Salon, Delacroix encountered Constable's _Hay-wain_.